How to React to an Infidelity?

 4. A new phase in the relationship

-They bring together the fear of losing their loved one, the guilt of the one who has been unfaithful and those long conversations in which important aspects have been clarified.
-It is surprising, we know, but it usually happens.
+They bring together the fear of losing their loved one, their guilt, and those long conversations in which important aspects have been clarified.
+It’s surprising, we know, but it usually happens.

 5. A permanent separation

 It’s unavoidable and understandable.
 Infidelity is a betrayal.
 It’s an offense to our feelings and an attack on our self-esteem and personal balance.
 Not all people are able to offer forgiveness and not all people deserve to be forgiven.
 More often than not, infidelity leads to a breakup.

 But what’s the best option after an infidelity?

 There’s no best or worst option.
 The best option is one that gives us emotional balance and tranquility.
 The wounds of infidelity aren’t forgotten with time and almost never heal.
 We can attempt reconciliation, but we’ll always be afraid it will happen again.
 Forgiveness is always therapeutic but sometimes it isn’t for everyone.

 Read more here: How Do Couples Overcome Infidelity?